“We claimed 120 mph (for the XK 120), a speed unheard of for a production car in those days.” – William Heynes, Chief Engineer, Jaguar Cars.

 The beautiful Red leather interior suits the outside color very nice and the wheels are painted to match the interior.

 We always say that it is everyday possible to replace original parts for new parts but going back to originality is impossible and where is it possible to find nowadays cars with original interiors?

-The odometer of the car is showing just 75.000 Miles and if we take a close look at the interior as well as the impressive history file it seems that the Jaguar has just driven this amount of miles during it’s entire life and have had just 3 ownerships since new.
+The odometer of the car is showing less than 80.000 Miles and if we take a close look at the interior as well as the impressive history file it seems that the Jaguar has just driven this amount of miles during it’s entire life and have had just 4 ownerships since new.

 The seat position is extremely comfortable as often with original interiors because the seats have not been filled too much with new filling material.